tesselwait/N-Queens/README.md

-N-Queens
-Programs related to solving N-Queens boards.
-RecursiveFiveNQueens.java ran differently on Linux and Windows.
-The Windows version ran in error of the base pattern, however the resulting boards were surprisingly still valid N-Queens board solutions as shown.
 - - - - - - - - - - - - - - - - Q - - - - - - - -
 - - - - - - - - - - - - - - - - - - - Q - - - - -
 - - - - - - - Q - - - - - - - - - - - - - - - - -